Thermal Conductivity Paper Database

 Reducing thermal contact resistance using a bilayer aligned CNT thermal interface material

 Thermal Interface Materials (TIMs) are used in the field of electronics, to reduce the thermal contact resistance between the heat sink and heat source, to improve heat dissipation within the electronic device.
-In this experiment, researchers created a TIM by synthesizing Carbon Nano-Tubes (CNTs) on ...
+In this experiment, researchers created a TIM by synthesizing Carbon Nano-Tubes (CNTs) on both sides of a thin copper foil.
+To test the thermal conductivity of the foil with this enhancement, the transient plane source method was employed. ...

 Author(s): , , ,